mrarogiewicz/prompts/stock_analysis_v2.md

   - **A Defining Crisis or Bet:** A brief account of a near-death experience the company survived or a massive, company-defining bet it took.
   - **Cultural Quirk:** A unique aspect of the company's internal culture or values that is widely known (e.g., Google's former "Don't be evil" motto).
   - **Surprising Fact:** Any other piece of trivia that is genuinely surprising (e.g., a famous but failed early product, a major celebrity who was an early investor, etc.).
-- **Company History** Provide a narrative overview of the company's history.
-Detail its founding, including the key founders, the initial business idea, and the market it first targeted.
-Describe its evolution over the years, explaining how it expanded its product offerings, entered new geographic markets, and grew into its current form.
 - **Key Historical Milestones:**
   - **Founding:** [Year] - Brief description of the company's launch and original mission.
   - **Major Funding Rounds / IPO:** Note key private funding rounds that enabled significant growth and the year of its Initial Public Offering (IPO) or SPAC merger.